 President Donald Trump arrives on Air Force One at Joint Base Andrews, Md., Wednesday, June 25, 2025.
 (AP Photo/Cliff Owen)

-Two FAA Safety Team notifications were listed Sunday one for Palm Beach, near where the Trump's Mar-A-Lago residence is, and the other for Ochopee, the location designation for the Dade-Collier Training and Transition Airport.
+That confirmation came after Special VIP Movement Notifications and Notices to Airmen were issued for both Palm Beach Airport, near where the Trump's Mar-A-Lago residence is, and Ochopee, the location designation for the Dade-Collier Training and Transition Airport where the Alcatraz site is located.

 Jennifer Crawford